 More information about our Governance structure, rules and regulations, and information on Shareholders’ Meetings are available here.

-Airbus’ commercial aircraft product line comprises highly successful families of aircraft, ranging from 100 to more than 500 seats: the single-aisle A320 Family, including the A320neo, the best-selling aircraft in aviation history; the widebody, long-range A330 Family; the all-new, next-generation A350 XWB Family; and the double-deck A380.
+Airbus’ commercial aircraft product line comprises highly successful families of aircraft, ranging from 100 to more than 600 seats: the A220, purpose-built for the 100-150 seat commercial air transport market; the single-aisle A320 Family, including the A320neo, the best-selling aircraft in aviation history; the wide-body, long-range A330 Family, of which the A330neo is a member; the all-new, next-generation A350 XWB Family; and the double-deck A380.

 Airbus’ civil portfolio includes the twin-engine H145 and H160, as well as the medium-class H175.
 The highlights of its military range are the NH90 multi-role helicopter for tactical transport and naval applications, and the Tiger medium-weight, air-to-air combat and fire support helicopter.

 Defence and Security